doncandela/mgah/mgah.md

   - It seems preferable to use Conda to install packages when they are available as Conda packages, but many packages (and more recent versions of packages) are not available as Conda packages and can only be installed using pip.

+    - Frequently more up-to-date Conda packages are available from [conda-forge](https://conda-forge.org/) than from the default Conda channel -- see example below on how to use.
     - Here is an [article on using Conda and pip together](https://www.anaconda.com/blog/using-pip-in-a-conda-environment); it says **pip should be used *after* Conda**.
     - When using pip and Conda together, **the Conda environment should be created including Python** as in all the examples in this document.
 Then, if pip is used in this environment it will install things in this environment.
 If the Conda environment does not include Python, pip will try to modify the global environment which is usually not what is wanted (and is not allowed on an HPC cluster like Unity).